Dziewan/capsilon_task/README.md

         http://{IPv4 address}:8443/getData?cityName={cityName}&countryCode={countryCode}

-    - Press enter to receive the JSON file with data based on cityName and countryCode as you wrote in address above
+    - Press enter to receive the JSON file with data based on cityName and countryCode as you set between brackets in address above